wormhole-foundation/wormhole/DEVELOP.md

 Launch the devnet while specifying the number of guardians nodes to run (default is five):

     tilt up --update-mode=exec -- --num=1

+In order to adjust number of guardian nodes you need to redeploy the cluster (`tilt down --delete-namespaces` and `tilt up [...]` again)

 If you want to work on non-consensus parts of the code, running with a single guardian is easiest since you won't have to wait for k8s to restart all pods.